 Regardless of your situation, everyone gets to that point where ecommerce marketing becomes a huge factor: see my other post with best marketing tips from top 50 online shops.
 How do you step back and evaluate your current marketing tactics?
 Are you doing everything right, or can you implement other marketing campaigns to bring in more devoted customers?

 Ecommerce marketing is a tricky subject because it’s tough to find all of the tips in one place.
 Luckily, we’ve done the work for you, guiding you on the path to marketing success and providing a list for you to stick on your wall and check off as you complete each ecommerce marketing method.
 Keep reading to learn more.

 1. Create a Content Marketing Strategy Before Starting

 Nothing good starts without building a plan.
 Just like a movie studio goes through the preproduction process, an ecommerce business needs a content marketing strategy.
 Write a list of all the methods you plan on using to reach out to customers, whether it be blog posts, videos or newsletters.

 Make it a point to check in with this strategy every week or month, evaluating how the content creation and distribution process is going.

-Quick note: we’re trying a content-first approach with our first online shop, called matcha tea.
-So we’re going to sell matcha tea on it (doh!), but for the first 3 months we want to build an audience, get some search traffic so that we actually have some potential customers when we’ll have the tea ready to ship.
+Quick note: we're trying a content-first approach with our own new online shop, called matcha tea.
+So we're going to sell matcha tea on it (doh!), but for the first 3 months, we want to build an audience, get some search traffic so that we actually have some potential customers when we'll have the tea ready to ship.
 So far so good.
 Will keep you posted.